tjoskar/ng-lazyload-image/README.md

 Example: `true`

 You can set this to `true`, the image well be [decoded](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decode) before inserted into the DOM.
-This can be usefull for large images.
+This can be useful for large images.

 ### Events